-At this time, the volume of webPOISONCONTROL cases has not grown to the point that it measurably affects telephone call volume at traditional poison centers.
-Since the webPOISONCONTROL volume will grow slowly, the jobs of the nation’s Specialists in Poison Information (SPIs) are not threatened.
+At this time, the volume of webPOISONCONTROL cases has not measurably affected telephone call volume at traditional poison centers.
+Many webPOISONCONTROL users are individuals who would not have called.
+Since the webPOISONCONTROL volume is growing slowly, the jobs of the nation’s Specialists in Poison Information (SPIs) are not threatened.
 Should call volume eventually decline, normal staff attrition will undoubtedly outpace any staffing impact.

 How is webPOISONCONTROL funded?